barkow96/ai-mcp/README.md

      ```env
      GEMINI_API_KEY=your_google_gemini_api_key
      ```
-   - You can obtain a key from Google AI Studio (see Google’s documentation).
+   - You can obtain a key from Google AI Studio (see Google's documentation).

 ## Build and Run